Coastal Link Study

-The Tri-Rail Coastal Link, formerly known as the South Florida East Coast Corridor (SFECC) Study, proposes reintroducing commuter passenger service along an 85-mile stretch of the Florida East Coast (FEC) Railway corridor between downtown Miami and Jupiter.
-Such service will connect the hearts of 28 densely-populated municipalities in eastern Miami-Dade, Broward and Palm Beach Counties.
+The Coastal Link study proposed to reintroduce commuter passenger service along an 85-mile stretch of the Florida East Coast (FEC) Railway corridor between downtown Miami and Jupiter.
+Such service will connect the hearts of densely populated municipalities in eastern Miami-Dade, Broward and Palm Beach Counties.
 It will improve north-south mobility, encourage stronger east-west connections, promote redevelopment and revitalization, and enhance freight movement.
 Reinstating passenger service in the FEC corridor will provide an efficient option to driving on congested streets and highways and a much-needed integrated transportation link essential for smart growth management, sustainability and a vital economy.

 This corridor will serve as the spine of a regional intermodal network, connecting to the existing bus systems and rail transit systems including both Tri-Rail and Metrorail.
-It will integrate with the various transit systems including the new City of Miami Trolley, the proposed Wave in downtown Fort Lauderdale and the proposed Central Broward East-West Connection.
+It will integrate with the various transit systems including the new City of Miami Trolley, and the proposed Central Broward East-West Connection.
 It links to the three major airports, Miami International, Fort Lauderdale-Hollywood International and Palm Beach International; the four regional airports within the tri-county area; and to the region's seaports, PortMiami, Port Everglades and Port of Palm Beach.

 Benefits of this project include expanded freight capacity; reliable travel time savings; improved service for the transit dependent population; enhanced intermodal connectivity for riders; improvements in land use; sustainability; more job opportunities; and an enhanced quality of life for South Florida's current and future residents and visitors.